-BUT, I do love a good premise and an intriguing puzzle, so I just can’t resist some mystery novels (and I can even handle a bit of difficult content if the story is good enough).
+BUT, I do love a good premise and an intriguing puzzle, so I just can’t resist some mystery books that keep you on the edge of your seat (and I can even handle a bit of difficult content if the story is good enough).

 I love reading just a blurb and being so drawn in that I just have to pick it up and get the whole story.

-If you are looking for a page-turner mystery or thriller, the books on this list provide plenty of options.
+If you are looking for some of the best page-turner mystery and thriller novels, the books on this list provide plenty of options.